-We can work with First Nations to develop renewable energy generation both on and off reserves.
+We can work with Indigenous communities to develop renewable energy generation both on and off reserves.
 They can be part-owners or full owners of these utilities.

 SolShare Energy’s ownership model is especially suited to remote indigenous communities that are currently using diesel generators for power.
 The model allows regular community members to become part owners of their community’s energy supply along with the local councils.
 SolShare also has grants available to indigenous governments to allow them to become owners of these projects.